Cost of Owning a Brittany

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, Hip Dysplasia screening, Epilepsy screening, Hypothyroidism screening

 Brittanys should receive breed-specific screening for hip dysplasia starting at 3-5 years of age or earlier if symptoms appear.
-Early detection significantly improves treatment outcomes and quality of life.
+Proactive testing tends to pay for itself in avoided complications.

 Cost of Brittany Ownership

-Before committing to ownership, evaluate whether these costs are sustainable long-term for Brittany ownership:
+Before committing to ownership, evaluate whether these costs are sustainable long-term for Brittany ownership.

 More Brittany Guides